MyPortugalHoliday.com

 A Brief History: Why Tomar Matters

-Understanding Tomar's significance enhances any visit.
-The town was established in 1160 by Gualdim Pais, Grand Master of the Knights Templar in Portugal, as their religious headquarters.
+Tomar was established in 1160 by Gualdim Pais, Grand Master of the Knights Templar in Portugal, as their religious headquarters in the country.

 When the Templars were dissolved in 1312, Portuguese King Dinis cleverly rebranded them as the Order of Christ, allowing Portugal to retain their wealth and knowledge.
 This order, under Prince Henry the Navigator, later financed the Portuguese Age of Discovery, meaning the caravels that discovered new worlds were funded from Tomar.

-This remarkable history is visible throughout the town, from the Templar castle to the Manueline architecture celebrating maritime discoveries, making Tomar essential for understanding how a small nation came to build a global empire.
+That history is still visible everywhere you look, from the Templar castle on the hill to the Manueline stonework celebrating the sea.
+For anyone trying to understand how a small nation came to build a global empire, Tomar is where that story begins.

 The Charola inside the Convento de Cristo